 The Minolta XD-7 is another of those late 1970’s SLR’s that I was much taken with as a teenager, and another I could never afford.
-In my recent quest for an aperture priority SLR to complement my resolutely old school Nikon FM2n I hadn’t really considered the Minolta since they so rarely came up for sale.
-Then, a couple of weeks ago, shortly after having returned a non-functioning FE2, this camera popped up on Used Photo Pro in excellent condition for a little more than $100.
+In my quest for an aperture priority SLR to complement my resolutely old school Nikon FM2n I hadn’t really considered the Minolta since they so rarely came up for sale.
+Then this camera popped up on Used Photo Pro in excellent condition for a little more than $100.
 Another $50 got me the Minolta 50mm f1.7 lens.
 After putting a roll of film through it I sent it off to Garry’s Camera Repair for a CLA.
 Since mine is an earlier version of the camera it was suffering from the common problem of shrinking leatherette, so I also had that replaced with the dark blue version shown in the image above.

 The camera both looks well and works well.
 The designers produced what, to my eye, is a very clean, purposeful look.
 In particular, by locating the shutter button within the shutter speed selector dial they simultaneously reduced the clutter on the top plate while creating extra space to make that dial and the mode selector switch bigger and therefore easier to operate.
 (Pentax did something similar with the ME Super, but without the same benefit since the ME Super was already significantly smaller than most of its peers.
 Canon combined the shutter speed selector dial with the film wind lever but this arrangement, for me, is less successful).
 The low profile of the Minolta’s shutter speed selector dial and the film speed selector dial also helps the overall look.

 On the other side of the top plate the film speed selector dial turns very smoothly, once unlocked with a sensibly sized button.
 A small lever on the same dial offers + or – two stops of exposure compensation.
 Mine is one of the older model XD’s where this lever faces forward and left.
-In later models it was re positioned to face right instead, ostensibly to prevent accidental engagement.
-However, the lever has to pushed in in order to move and I feel that the resistance is sufficient that it would be difficult to move it without realising.
+In later models it was repositioned to face out and right ostensibly to prevent accidental engagement.
+However, the lever has to be pushed in in order to move and I feel that the resistance is sufficient that it would be difficult to move it without realising.

 What else?
 A self timer in the usual location, depth of field preview button, and a viewfinder shutter.
 There is no separate multiple exposure button; instead, depress the film advance release button on the base of the camera and wind on.
 Finally, there is the ‘Safe Load Signal’ a red vertical bar that appears in a small window when film is loaded correctly and moves gradually across that window as the film is advanced.
 Simple, but useful.